 What to Do

-Though the days are incredibly short, there is still plenty to do and see in January as long as you make the most of the light hours.
-Strap on your crampons and bring your camera and set out to hike Europe’s largest ice cap, Vatnajökull or work your way to Mýrdalsjökull, an ice cave under a volcano known for its translucent shades of blue.
-Ride atop a native Icelandic (and very fluffy) horse for a unique way to take in the wintry scapes.
+Though the days are incredibly short, there's still plenty to do and see in January as long as you make the most of the light hours.
+Strap on your crampons and bring your camera and set out to hike Europe's largest ice cap, Vatnajökull, or work your way to Mýrdalsjökull, an ice cave under a volcano known for its translucent shades of blue.
+Ride atop a native Icelandic (and very fluffy) horse for a unique way to take in the wintry 'scapes.

 Events in January

-Þrettándinn.
-On January 6, the thirteenth day of Christmas, Icelanders build bonfires, set off fireworks, and sing traditional songs in public squares, while children sculpt mythical Icelandic creatures from snow and ice to celebrate the official end of the Christmas festivities.
+Þrettándinn, Nationwide (January 6).
+To mark the official end of the Christmas festivities and the start of a new year, Icelanders build bonfires, set off fireworks, and sing traditional songs in public squares, while children sculpt mythical Icelandic creatures from snow and ice.

 Chasing the Northern Lights in South Iceland - 4 Days.
-Check the spectacular Northern Lights off your bucket list with this quick-hit trip to southern Iceland.
-In addition to nighttime expeditions in search of the Aurora Borealis, you'll tour some of the country's most dramatic natural wonders and unforgettable landscapes.
+Check the spectacular northern lights off your bucket list with this quick-hit trip to southern Iceland.
+In addition to nighttime expeditions in search of the aurora borealis, you'll tour some of the country's most dramatic natural wonders and memorable landscapes.
 Visit impressive waterfalls, vast glaciers, volcanic beaches, and more on this exciting winter adventure.

 More Helpful Information